roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-08 ****** byJust_Plain_Bob© While she held the cock with one hand she got herself ready and then she let go of the cock and was out the door of her booth and on her way to her car before the man could pull his cock back out of the glory hole.
+While she held the cock with one hand she got herself ready and then she let go of the cock and was out the door of her booth and on her way to her car before the man could pull his cock back out of the glory hole.
 As she drove off the parking lot she told herself that she was never going to go back there again.

  +++++